Distilling Diversity and Control in Diffusion Models

-DT-Visualization serves as a debugging tool for investigating artifacts and inconsistencies in diffusion model outputs.
-Figure~\ref{fig:dtdebug} demonstrates this capability when analyzing a generation prompted with ``Image of dog and cat sitting on sofa.''
-While the final image appears to contain only a dog, DT-Visualization at intermediate timestep $T=10$ reveals that the model initially conceptualized a cat face (red box), but later retracted this decision by the final generation step.
-This insight exposes how diffusion models can ``change their mind'' during the denoising process, sometimes discarding semantic elements present in the prompt.
-By comparing visualizations across different timesteps, we can pinpoint exactly when and how these decisions occur, providing valuable insights for model developers to address inconsistencies between prompts and generations.
-This visualization technique helps explain why models sometimes produce outputs that lack requested elements despite properly understanding the prompt's semantics.
+Before applying this technique to our diversity investigation, we demonstrate its utility for understanding generation artifacts.
+In Figure~\ref{fig:dtdebug}, when prompted with "Image of dog and cat sitting on sofa," the SDXL model produces a final image containing only a dog's face.
+However, $\hat{\mathbf{x}}_{0|t}$ visualization at early timesteps ($T=10$) reveals that the model initially conceptualized a cat face (highlighted in red box) before abandoning this element in later steps.
+This insight exposes how diffusion models can "change their mind" during generation, sometimes discarding semantic elements present in the prompt.